 In the event that not one member of your group can attend to make the selection, the group members should authorize at least one other student to attend and select on your behalf:

-- A proxy must be authorized in advance with the online Proxy Authorization form, and he/she must be a current Westmont student.
+- A proxy must be authorized by emailing firstname.lastname@example.org at least 48 hours ahead of your selection event.
+Your proxy must be a current Westmont student.

 - The proxy must attend your Selection Event at your sign-up time, and you are responsible for communicating your group's selection time to the proxy.

-Do NOT wait until the last minute to submit the online Proxy Authorization form.
+Do NOT wait until the last minute to communicate your proxy to Housing.

-If you and your group fail to authorize a proxy in time for your selection, OR your proxy fails to appear to select your room or apartment, no housing will be reserved for you AND you may forfeit the ability to reserve that type of housing.
-You and each member of your group may need to START OVER with the Sign-Ups request application.
-Please contact the Director of Housing immediately.
+If you and your group fail to authorize a proxy in time for your room selection, OR your proxy fails to appear to select your room or apartment, your group may fall to the bottom of the list.
+Housing reserves the right to assign you any open room that is left in that type of housing at the end of the selection event.
+It is even possible you will be left out of that housing selection and each member of your group may need to START OVER with a new housing request.